Would you like to travel Europe cheap?

 The aerial view of Masurian Lakes District © Mariusz Świtulski / Adobe Stock

 Masurian Lakeland is located in northeast Poland and is also called The Land of Thousand Lakes.
 This name is no exaggeration - there are about 2600 lakes in the region!
-They cover almost 30% of Masurian Lake District.
+They cover almost 30% of the Masurian Lake District.
 This fact makes Masurian lakes one of the most unique places in Poland.

 If you are a nature admirer, you will consider this area one of the most beautiful spots in Europe.

 The biggest lake is Sniardwy and the longest one is Jeziorak.
-Other popular Masurian lakes are: Mamry, Niegocin, Mikolajskie, Beldany and Nidzkie lake.
+Other popular Masurian lakes are Mamry, Niegocin, Mikolajskie, Beldany and Nidzkie Lake.

 The largest lake in Poland Sniardwy © surfmedia / Adobe Stock

-Masurian lakes region isn't only a paradise for water sports enthusiasts.
+Masurian Lakes region isn't only a paradise for water sports enthusiasts.
 Cyclists will find here 23 bike trails of total length of 1000 kilometres.
 If we add cycling paths in Masurian towns we get wide possibilities to practise this sport.

 The most popular bike trail is Green Velo - the longest cycling trail in Poland.
 It's 2000 kilometres long and leads through picturesque areas of eastern Poland.
-No need for mountain bike - trail runs along quiet asphalt roads.
+No need for a mountain bike - the trail runs along quiet asphalt roads.
 You will find more info about this trail here.

-The most popular tourist resorts are Mikolajki and Gizycko.
-However, those charming towns tend to get crowded in the summertime, so tourists looking for quiet getaway might want to stay in villages like Tlokowo, Wysoka Wies or Stare Juchy.
+Those charming towns tend to get crowded in the summertime, so tourists looking for a less touristy, quiet getaway might want to stay in villages like Wysoka WiesStare Juchy or Warchały.

-8. Slowinski National Park
+8. Słowinski National Park

 Slowinski National Park © promesaartstudio / Adobe Stock